Languages skills and careers

 To see specific learning outcomes related to the degrees in this area have a look at the OU language courses.

-To check which skills valued by employers can be developed from studying a particular subject, look at the Student Employability Profiles on the Higher Education Academy website.
-You will also find information about employability skills developed through study of specific degree subjects on the What can I do with my degree? pages on Prospects website.
+The Student Employability Profiles on the Advance HE website details many skills that employers value.
+You will also find information about employability skills developed through study of specific degree subjects at What can I do with my degree? on Prospects website.

 The OU Careers and Employability Services define student employability as: "A set of capabilities and achievements that support students in developing their careers, raising their aspirations and enhancing their contribution to society".